Mental Health Matters: Why Your College Freshman Should Get to Know the Campus Counselor

-Add one more item to your college student’s to-do list this fall: Make sure they know where the campus counseling center is located, the scope of its services and how to make an appointment.
+Add one more item to your college student’s freshman to-do list this fall: Make sure they know where the campus counseling center is located, the scope of its services, and how to make an appointment.
 Don’t wait until a mental health crisis comes up.
 Do it now.
 The stakes are much too high.

 Like every major life change, the transition from high school to college requires a period of adjustment.